eth-easl/dandelion_sosp_ae/README.md

 retries = 10
 ```

-To rerun the experiments for figure 6 in the paper, run the following command in the `does-suite` folder:
+To rerun the experiments for figure 6 in the paper, run the following command in the `doe-suite` folder:
 ```
 make run suite=load_latency_matmul id=new cloud=cloudlab
 ```